 Writing is not simple; we have to use so many different parts of our mind, so many parts of our heart and soul.
 It can be mentally challenging, emotionally and physically tiring, but what writing should not be is a chore.
 Believe me, I’ve had moments when my writing has begun to feel this way and the way I, and most writers I’ve met, have dealt with that feeling is usually the same.

 They stop writing.

 You may have a plot problem, or an issue with voice or style.
 You might be struggling with time management or you just need someone to tell you, ‘This bit is great, don’t worry about that bit.
 Move on.
 You’ve got this.’

 We all need that support, whether you’re a professional or emerging writer.
 The Novelry gives you tools to get you writing a cracking bit of fiction, but it also gives you the experience of working with feedback from someone who’s been there.
-This will prepare you for when go on to working with agents and editors and, eventually, your audience (my favourite, and most helpful, reviews are usually from readers).
+This will prepare you for when you go on to working with agents and editors and, eventually, your audience (my favourite, and most helpful, reviews are usually from readers).

-As a creative writing tutor, mentor and past judge of the Costa First Novel Award as well as other writing competitions, I’m used to reading a wide variety of genres of writing.
-For me, it’s not so much whether I’m reading a dystopian thriller, or a historic romance, or a literary piece, that stands out but the creativity, the voice and the heart of a story.
+As a creative writing coach, mentor and past judge of the Costa First Novel Award as well as other writing competitions, I’m used to reading a wide variety of genres of writing.
+For me, it’s not so much whether I’m reading a dystopian thriller, or a historic romance, or a literary piece that stands out, but the creativity, the voice and the heart of a story.

 I’m so excited about discovering those elements in your writing, helping you nurture your seedling ideas so they grow into their full potential.
 And, with a bit of guidance, I hope you’ll get the same feelings of first love I had for story, except this time it won’t be for other people’s writing, but your own.